ilya-t/task_master/src/tests/cases/completed_subtasks_moved_out/expected_archive.md

+# a new beginning
+## opening crawl
+A long time ago in a galaxy far, far away....

 # big story
 ## part#1
 In a hole in the ground there lived a hobbit.
 Not a nasty, dirty, wet hole, filled with the